Exploring the best way for UAV visual localization under Low-altitude Multi-view Observation Condition: a Benchmark: AnyVisLoc Dataset

 \subsection{Data Acquisition and Processing}

-As shown in \cref{fig:AVL_dataset}, we have collected a total of 18,000 UAV images using seven different types of DJI drones\footnote{Mavic 2, Mavic 3, Mavic 3 Pro, Phantom 3, Phantom 4, Phantom 4 RTK, Mini 4 Pro} whose cameras vary in intrinsic parameters.
-The images were taken in 15 different cities across China under different weather (sunny, cloudy, rainy), seasons, and illuminations (day and night), covering 25 distinct regions.
+We collected a total of 18,000 UAV images using seven different types of DJI drones\footnote{Mavic 2, Mavic 3, Mavic 3 Pro, Phantom 3, Phantom 4, Phantom 4 RTK, Mini 4 Pro}, whose cameras have different intrinsic parameters.
+As shown in \cref{fig:AVL_dataset}, the images were taken in 15 cities across China under different weather (sunny, cloudy, rainy), seasons, and illuminations (day and night), covering 25 distinct regions.
 The imaging coverage area ranges from 10,000 $m^2$ to 9,000,000 $m^2$.
 Each image is attached with camera intrinsic and extrinsic parameters, which can be used for UAV AVL as well as the ground truth.

-Besides the UAV images, we provide two types of 2.5 D reference maps: \textbf{Aerial Photogrammetry Map} that is created by capturing images using the DJI Phantom 4 RTK drone and then using DJI Terra software\footnote{\url{https://www.dji.com/downloads/products}} to construct 2D orthophotos and DSM. \textbf{Satellite Map} that involves 2D historical images from Google Earth and ALOS 30m DSM.
+Besides the UAV images, two types of 2.5D reference maps are provided: \textbf{Aerial Photogrammetry Map} that is created by capturing images using the DJI drones and then applying modern Structure-from-Motion techniques \cite{Wu2023uav4l} to construct 2D orthomosaic and DSM. \textbf{Satellite Map} that involves 2D historical images from Google Earth and ALOS 30m DSM.
 Both sets of 2.5D reference maps are geo-tagged and reprojected into the UTM coordinate system for geo-localization.

-More detailed information, such as latitude, longitude, and spatial resolution, is provided in the appendix.
+Beyond these resources, we also provide high-precision correspondences between UAV images and the aerial photogrammetry map, enabling the community to train image retrieval and matching models specifically tailored for UAV AVL tasks.
+The correspondence establishment process and our training results are detailed in the appendix.